Can Rising Consumption Deepen Inequality?: Results from agent-based simulations

 \section{Results from agent-based simulations}

-Observables were collected annually, over 1000 years, after a short transient.
+Observables were collected annually, over 1000 years, after a short transient sufficient to attain a steady state.
 Wealth was calculated as the amount $w_i$ held by agent $i$ at the end of the year, and income $y_i$ as the aggregate wealth received by agent $i$ throughout the year, either as wages for employees, or as revenue for employers.
 Unless otherwise stated, $N=1000$, $\overline{w}=2$, $p=1$, which implies that $R=\overline{w}/p=2$, and $\Phi_j=\Omega_j=1$, for $j=1,2$.

 We first tested the effect of injecting money into the system, either among the richest or the poorest segments of the population, and found no significant differences compared to the case where the same total wealth is assigned equally from the start.
 The result illustrated in Fig.~\ref{fig:injection} for different protocol of money injection indicates independence on initial conditions.